RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/cvss/CVSS.md

 !!! success "Takeaways"
     1. Don't use CVSS Base (CVSS-B) scores alone to assess risk - you will waste a LOT of time/effort/$ if you do!
-    2. CVSS Base (CVSS-B) scores and ratings don't allow for useful prioritization (because there's too many CVEs at the high end)
+    2. CVSS Base  scores and ratings don't allow for useful prioritization (because there's too many CVEs at the high end)
-    3. CVSS Confidentiality, Integrity, Availability Impacts don't allow for useful prioritization (because there's too many CVEs with HIGH values)
+    4. CVSS Confidentiality, Integrity, Availability Impacts don't allow for useful prioritization (because there's too many CVEs with HIGH or CRITICAL values)
-    4. CVSS Threat Metrics - Exploit Maturity values don't allow for useful prioritization (because they change the overall score only slightly and there's too many CVEs with HIGH values)
+    5. CVSS Threat Metrics - Exploit Maturity (CVSS-BT) values don't allow for useful prioritization (because there's too many CVEs with HIGH or CRITICAL values) - but are still useful as the number of CVEs with HIGH or CRITICAL ratings is reduced.
-    5. The convenience of a single CVSS score comes with the cost of not being able to understand or differentiate between the risk factors from the score, and not being able to prioritize effectively.
+    6. The convenience of a single CVSS score comes with the cost of not being able to understand or differentiate between the risk factors from the score, and not being able to prioritize effectively.